zixin-gao/higgs-audio/README.md

 ## Third-Party Licenses

 The `boson_multimodal/audio_processing/` directory contains code derived from third-party repositories, primarily from [xcodec](https://github.com/zhenye234/xcodec).
 Please see the [`LICENSE`](boson_multimodal/audio_processing/LICENSE) in that directory for complete attribution and licensing information.

+## We Are Hiring!

+If you are passionate about multimodal AI, speech/audio models, or large-scale systems, check out our open positions at [Boson AI Careers](https://jobs.lever.co/bosonai).